martinvonz/jj/docs/templates.md

 * `hidden: Boolean`: True if the commit is not visible (a.k.a. abandoned).
 * `conflict: Boolean`: True if the commit contains merge conflicts.
 * `empty: Boolean`: True if the commit modifies no files.
+* `root: Boolean`: True if the commit is the root commit.

 ### Operation keywords